Nano-GPT-com/nano-rpc-proxy/README.md

 The `/zano` endpoint forwards JSON-RPC calls to your Zano daemon for internal services.

-- Defaults to `ZANO_INTERNAL_ONLY=true`, so requests must originate from loopback or private subnets.
 - Always requires an API key (`ZANO_API_KEY`).
 - Uses an allowlist (default `make_integrated_address,get_balance,get_payments`); override with `ZANO_ALLOWED_METHODS`.
 - For deposit flows, point `ZANO_RPC_URL` at the wallet JSON-RPC that supports address generation (e.g., integrated addresses) rather than the daemon-only port; create new deposit addresses from your backend and poll balances via the same `/zano` endpoint with the dedicated key.